eibex/reaction-light/README.md

 ## Features
 - Create multiple custom embedded messages with custom reactions and roles
-- Automatically assign roles to users when they select a certain reaction
-- Automatically remove roles to users when they deselect a certain reaction
+- Automatically assign/remove roles to users when they select/deselect a certain reaction
 - Use the same instance of the bot on multiple servers
 - Easy installation and setup

-You can host the bot yourself by configuring the `reaction-light-files/config.ini` file or add the one hosted by myself.
-You can request to use the bot hosted by myself by sending an email to hello@eibe.dev and explaining why you need the bot (and why you cannot host it yourself) along with how many server(s) and users the bot will need to serve more or less.
-I will reply within a few hours.
+You can host the bot yourself by configuring the `reaction-light-files/config.ini` file.
+Contact [eibex](https://github.com/eibex) if you want to add the bot hosted by him.

 ## Contents
 - [Requirements](https://github.com/eibex/reaction-light#requirements)